MrHuan3/FHEware/README.md

 Moreover, to reduce user disk space usage, files during encryption will be deleted and only necessary files remain.
-Extracted video ciphers will be stroed in the server side.
+Extracted video ciphers will be stored in the server side.